 Nutrients in Florida Grapefruit and 100% Grapefruit Juice Support Bone Health

 A healthy diet is important to support strong bones and healthy cartilage.
-Featuring nutrients such as vitamin C, potassium, magnesium, and calcium in fortified varieties, these compounds in fresh grapefruit and 100% grapefruit juice can help support healthy bones and connective tissues.
+Nutrients found in fresh grapefruit and 100% grapefruit juice such as vitamin C, potassium, magnesium, and calcium in fortified varieties, can help support healthy bones and connective tissues.

 Healthy Bone Nutrients

 - Vitamin C: Vitamin C supports collagen production needed for bones and cartilage to form.1-4

 - Calcium (fortified grapefruit juice): Calcium is an essential mineral in the structure of bones and is essential for growing kids to develop strong bones, and for adults to maintain bone health.5

 - Potassium: Potassium, often found with citrate in fruits and vegetables, may play a role in acid-base balance which influences bone mineral density.6

 - Magnesium: Magnesium is an important mineral in the structure of bones.7